Electronic Filing Procedures

 A Filing User whose filing is made untimely as the result of a technical failure of the ECF website may seek appropriate relief from the court by filing a declaration that the Filing User was unable to file in a timely manner because of technical difficulties.
 The Filing User should print, if possible, a copy of the error message received and submit it with the declaration.
 Known ECF outages will be posted on the court's website and announced via e-mail to Filing Users.

-Technical problems with the Filing User's facilities, such as phone line problems, problems with the filer's Internet Service Provider (ISP), hardware or software problems, do not constitute a technical failure under these procedures or excuse an untimely filing.
+Technical problems with the Filing User's facilities, such as phone line problems, problems with the Filing User's Internet Service Provider (ISP), hardware or software problems, do not constitute a technical failure under these procedures or excuse an untimely filing.

 A document that could not be timely filed due to a technical failure of the ECF website must be filed on the first day the court is open for business following the original filing deadline.